-Pamela Carroll, Ph.D. joined Genocea in 2016 to lead immuno-oncology efforts.
-She brings expertise in cancer biology and immuno-oncology to the development and strategic direction of Genocea’s oncology programs.
-Her previous positions include vice president of oncology discovery at Roche Pharma Research and Early Development, vice president of Janssen oncology at Johnson and Johnson Innovation, and founding Head of Research at the Belfer Institute for Applied Cancer Science at Dana Farber Cancer Institute.
-Dr. Carroll developed her drug discovery experience at Bristol-Myers Squibb in applied genomics and Merck Research Laboratories in oncology.
-Dr. Carroll earned her B.A. in biology at St. Michael’s College in Vermont, a doctorate in cellular biology at Stony Brook University, and a post-doctorate fellowship at Stanford University.
+Pam joined Genocea in July 2016 as Senior Vice President, Immuno-oncology.
+Here, she leverages her expertise in cancer biology and immuno-oncology to guide the development and strategic direction of Genocea’s oncology pipeline.
+Pam’s previous positions include Vice President of Oncology Discovery at Roche Pharma Research and Early Development, Vice President of Janssen oncology at Johnson and Johnson Innovation, and founding Head of Research at the Belfer Institute for Applied Cancer Science at Dana Farber Cancer Institute.
+Her broad skillset also comes from drug discovery experience working in applied genomics at Bristol-Myers Squibb and oncology research done at Merck Research Laboratories.
+Pam earned a B.A. in biology at St. Michael’s College in Vermont, a doctorate in cellular biology at Stony Brook University, and completed a post-doctorate fellowship at Stanford University.